All-in-one Graph-based Indexing for Hybrid Search on GPUs: Hybrid Index Structure

-Theorem~\ref{theorem1} establishes that the index supports arbitrary weight combinations without requiring reconstruction.
-As the overhead of constructing an exact RNG is significant, we construct an approximate RNG utilizing the strategy in NGT~\cite{iwasaki2018optimization} and CAGRA~\cite{ootomo2024cagra}, which has been proven effective and efficient for approximate neighbor retrieval on GPUs~\cite{ootomo2024cagra}.
+To achieve efficient maximum inner product search on GPUs, we employ the framework CAGRA~\cite{ootomo2024cagra} as a backbone of the hybrid index, which has been proven effective and efficient for approximate neighbor retrieval on GPUs~\cite{ootomo2024cagra}.